-However, it made me reflect that Humane Pennsylvania spends so much time looking forward that we sometimes forget to look behind us to see how many people haven’t been keeping up.
+However, it made me reflect that Humane Pennsylvania spends so much time looking forward that we sometimes forget to look behind us to see that many people haven’t been keeping up.
 It was also a reminder that I have not always been as progressively minded as I try to be today.
-Animal welfare has changed a great deal in the twenty years I’ve worked in it and I have not always been on the right end things myself.
+Animal welfare has changed a great deal in the over twenty years I’ve worked in the field and I have not always been on the right end of things myself.

-When I started in animal welfare twenty years ago, I worked at an open door shelter, the type often referred to by mean people as a “kill” shelter.
+When I started in animal welfare, I worked at an open door shelter, the type often referred to by many people as a “kill” shelter.
 We did animal control and took surrendered pets so we had lots of animals.
 We had all the old mind sets so we euthanized lots of animals.
 I was trained from day one to accept that state of affairs as I should expect the tides.